HPEDevCom/redfishdocs/docs/concepts/performing_actions.md

 :::info NOTES

-1. An iLO reset is required to take this action into account
+1. An iLO reset is required to take this action into account.
 2. A `WarningUsertTempThreshold=40` property is created under `/redfish/v1/Chassis/1/Thermal/Oem/Hpe`.
 If `AlerType` is `Critical`, the created property is `CriticalUsertTempThreshold`.
 3. An IML log record is created when the threshold is exceeded.

 :::